csaf-poc/csaf_distribution/docs/csaf_aggregator.md

   csaf_aggregator [OPTIONS]

 Application Options:
-  -i, --interim             Perform an interim scan
+  -t, --timerange=RANGE     RANGE of time from which advisories to download -i, --interim             Perform an interim scan
       --version             Display version of the binary -c, --config=TOML-FILE    Path to config TOML file